You Are Going To Die.

 Are you living the life that lets you fulfill this purpose?
 If not, write down everything you envisioned.
 Refer back to it on the days that you feel like you could be doing more with your life.
 Even if you are doing the things that let you feel as though you are fulfilling your life purpose, write everything down.
 Use it to keep you on track.
 You have the ultimate control over what you do with your life.
 Not your parents, your spouse, or your children.
 You.

-2 thoughts on “You Are Going To Die.”
+2 responses to “You Are Going To Die.”